-812 runners headed out of Tonbridge and through the wonderful Kent countryside.
+803 runners headed out of Tonbridge and through the wonderful Kent countryside.
 They arrived in Leigh to a great welcome.
 An enthusiastic and very vocal crowd awaited them back in Tonbridge as they came up the finishing straight.
-Nina was there to present them with their medals.
+Barney was there to present them with their medals.

 Course Director Diane Bradley was well supported by her team of Tonbridge AC volunteers who helped as race officials.
 RAYNET volunteer radio operators provided radio communications cover across the whole course and their crack team ran the show from Race Control.

-Janet Playle and her team of Rotary ladies ran the t-shirt distribution operation.
-Margaret Hawkins and her team of Lions ladies ran an immaculate baggage drop operation in and Rotary President Sonia Williams & Janet Sergison managed the Spot Prize operation.
+Margaret Hawkins and her team of Lions ladies ran an immaculate baggage drop operation in the Judd Sports Hall and Rotary President Sonia Williams & Janet Sergison managed the Spot Prize operation.
 Altogether over 200 volunteers turned up on the day and we are immensely grateful to each and every one of them.

 Altogether, over £50,000 has been raised for charity, both by the event itself and by the efforts of individual runners for their chosen charities.
 We are also extremely grateful to our sponsors and supporters for covering many of the costs of staging the event, which are considerable.